luxedo/pong-almost-from-scratch/README.md

 ![ball](report-assets/ball.gif "ball")

 ## 08:00 - Collision mechanics
-Since all the sprites are rectangles, the collision detection will be made with simple `if` statements, as described in [MDN](https://developer.mozilla.org/en-US/docs/Games/Techniques/2D_collision_detection).
+Since all the sprites are rectangles, the collision detection was made with simple `if` statements, as described in [MDN](https://developer.mozilla.org/en-US/docs/Games/Techniques/2D_collision_detection).
 The collision is checked in the update methods.
 If the collision occurs in the left or right side of the ball, it means that it has hit the paddles, the calculation of the direction is a little bit different.

 ![collision](report-assets/collision.gif "collision")